m-click/mcpdf/README.md

     java -jar mcpdf.jar FORM.pdf fill_form - output - flatten < DATA.xfdf > RESULT.pdf

-### Add a stamp or background to a PDF file.
+### Add stamp and/or background

 Use `BACKGROUND.pdf` as a background for `INPUT.pdf` and output to `RESULT.pdf`:

     java -jar mcpdf.jar BACKGROUND.pdf background INPUT.pdf output - > RESULT.pdf

-Similarly, you can use the stamp functionality to add `STAMP.pdf` as a stamp, or foreground, for `INPUT.pdf` and output into `RESULT.pdf`.
+Similarly, you can use the stamp functionality to add `STAMP.pdf` as a stamp (i.e. foreground) for `INPUT.pdf` and output into `RESULT.pdf`.
 This works just like background, except that it places `DRAFT.pdf` in front of `INPUT.pdf` instead of behind it:

     java -jar mcpdf.jar STAMP.pdf stamp INPUT.pdf output - > RESULT.pdf